kbarni/LCCV/README.md

 Context
 -------

-In Raspbian Bullseye, the Raspberry Pi camera framework was completely rebased from MMAL to the LibCamera library - thus breaking most of the previous camera dependencies.
+In Raspbian Bullseye, the Raspberry Pi camera framework was completely rebased from MMAL to the libcamera library - thus breaking most of the previous camera dependencies.

 Raspbian comes with the handy `libcamera-apps` package that duplicates the old `raspistill` and `raspivid` applications, with some added functionnality, like the possibility of adding postprocessing routines to the capturing process.